 Using essential oils for gums to help keep your mouth healthy is an alternative to buying pre-made mouth care products.
 Even many toothpastes and mouthwashes on the market contain essential oils such as myrrh, eucalyptus, peppermint, and thyme, which studies have shown help fight bacteria.

-One study concluded that evidence indicates that using essential oils, in addition to standard oral care, is beneficial in reducing plaque and gingivitis compared to placebo or control.
+One study concluded that evidence indicates using essential oils, in addition to standard oral care, helps reduce plaque and gingivitis compared to placebo or control.

 Here's an all-purpose mouth rinse: